 I know that finding good zombie novels to read – especially new ones from relatively unknown authors (but also well established ones) – is difficult and, if you are like me, you have probably spent more than once some money on crappy books.
-Well, that should no longer be the case as I am here to share with you the best of the best and we’re starting our monthly recommendations with nine great books for zombie fans.
-So let’s not waste any time and let’s check out below Anything Zombie’s recommendations for the best new zombie books to read in August 2016 (which are the best books released in the previous month).
+Well, that should no longer be the case as I am here to share with you the best of the best and we’re starting our recommendations with eight great books for zombie fans.
+So let’s not waste any time!

 Ghost Run – J.L.
 Bourne